MicrosoftDocs/VBA-Docs/api/Access.CommandButton.Tag.md

 Unlike other properties, the **Tag** property setting doesn't affect any of an object's attributes.

-You can use this property to assign an identification string to an object without affecting any of its other property settings or causing other side effects.
+Use this property to assign an identification string to an object without affecting any of its other property settings or causing other side effects.
 The **Tag** property is useful when you need to check the identity of a form, report, section, or control that is passed as a variable to a procedure.

 ## Example